 You can also use this keto tortilla recipe to make keto noodles!
 Instead of cooking the mixture into a round shape, make a large rectangle.
 Then you'll just roll up your carnivore tortilla sheet and cut into strips with a sharp knife to use as noodles.

-- Sprinkle in the egg whites and whisk until thoroughly mixed, it will be thick.
+Sprinkle in the egg whites and butter powder, if using, and whisk until thoroughly mixed, it will be thick.